IRELAND ELOPEMENT GUIDE

 The first thing you might want to do once you have booked a photographer is to start looking into a celebrant to marry you both.
 If you decide that you would like a celebrant, I think it’s super important that you find someone that is happy to hike with you to where ever you want so you can say your vows.

 As mentioned previously, you may decide not to have an officiant/celebrant and do all the legal stuff beforehand and decide to say your vows to each other without one instead.
 That’s perfectly ok and doesn’t make your elopement day any less than.
+It also means you can have your ceremony where ever you like, as you will be restricted to location choices otherwise.

 I’m Karen, a humanist wedding celebrant, kick-ass copywriter, and lover of love, and I am wholeheartedly passionate about all things elopements!
 I’m based in Northern Ireland, the most beautiful place in my world, and I work with cute couples around the globe to create a ceremony that is solely about them and their love story.
 Whilst I’m willing to travel anywhere to be part of your big day, there is just no place like home!
 And I know that when you see the Irish coastline, you’ll surely agree.